OhioBWC - Basics: (Policy library) - File

 b.
 Verify the policy number and NCCI classification code or job description;

 c.
-Verify the accident description and request claim cerfication or rejection.
+Verify the accident description and request claim certification or rejection.
 If the CSS is unable to obtain this over the phone and the information has not already been secured by the MCO, the CSS must send the Employer Certification Request letter;

 d.
 Request any missing information;